Pylons/pyramid/docs/tutorials/bfg/index.rst

       $ svn co http://my.server/my/bfg/application/trunk bfgapp

 #.
 Use the ``bfg2pyramid`` script present in the ``bin`` directory of
-   the :mod:`pyramid` virtualenv to convert all :mod:`repoze.bfg` Python import statements into compatible :mod:`pyramid` import statements. ``bfg2pyramid`` will also fix ZCML directive usages of common :mod:`repoze.bfg` directives.
+   the :app:`Pyramid` virtualenv to convert all :mod:`repoze.bfg` Python import statements into compatible :app:`Pyramid` import statements. ``bfg2pyramid`` will also fix ZCML directive usages of common :mod:`repoze.bfg` directives.
 You invoke ``bfg2pyramid`` by passing it the *path* of the copy of your application.
 The path